farhannaza/IP-Protection/README.md

 ---

-## 3 Use Template
-- we will be creating three new directory which is `dashboard`, `components` and `lib` and its contents.

-- the directory graph will look like this : client/
-├── app/
-│   └── dashboard/
-│       ├── verify/
-│       │   └── page.tsx
-│       └── page.tsx
-├── components/
-│   ├── asset-list.tsx
-│   ├── file-uploader.tsx
-├── lib/
-│   ├── contract-config.ts
-│   ├── hash.ts
-│   └── web3.ts
-...

 ## 3️⃣ Use Template

 We will be creating three new directories: `dashboard`, `components`, and `lib` with the following structure: